Geoff Corke: Personal life and death

 Corke was known for his tall stature, and with his height reported to be 6ft 4in (193 cm) he was often described as a "gentle giant".
 His voice has also been described as "deep" and "mellifluous".

 In December 1961, Corke was involved in an attempted rescue of a 65-year-old woman who was trapped in a burning unit in the suburb of Toorak.
 Corke, who was passing by at the time, worked with firefighters as they tried to rescue the woman.
 They attempted to climb through a window but were all forced back by the heat.
 After a firefighter finally managed to gain entry to the building, they passed the woman down to Corke.
 Despite their efforts, the woman was pronounced dead on arrival at hospital.

 Corke retired from television in the late 1960's after he reportedly developed a rare abdominal disease.

 He died on 1 May 1993 at the age of 58 from a degenerative disease.

 In 1979, Corke remarried to a woman called Sue.
 They were still married at the time of his death in 1993.

 He had previously married performer Val Ruff in 1958.
 They were married for approximately five years, during which time they had a daughter.
 When Ruff was asked during an interview on 3AW in March 1993 whether there had been pressure being part of a "showbiz marriage", she said she hadn't considered it as "pressure" and that "it was just a lot of fun".

 Corke was an uncle to 3AW presenter Simon Owens.

 Legacy

-Corke was portrayed by actor Donal Forde in the The King - a 2007 biographical movie about Graham Kennedy.
+Corke was portrayed by actor Donal Forde in The King - a 2007 biographical movie about Graham Kennedy.